 Allegris is the name of Lufthansa’s new passenger experience.
 While Allegris branding applies in all cabins (and even to lounges, as they’re renovated), it’s the new Allegris first class and Allegris business class that people are most excited about.

-The new Allegris business class is probably the most exciting development, because for years, Lufthansa had an outdated business class product, but the airline has finally introduced a much more competitive business class experience.
+The new Allegris business class is probably the most significant development, because for years, Lufthansa had an outdated business class product, but the airline has finally introduced a much more competitive business class experience.
 However, the new Allegris first class is great as well, and a massive improvement over the old product (even if I can’t make much sense of the double suite concept).

 Which planes have Lufthansa Allegris cabins?